justincbagley/piranha/MAGNET-0.1.4/README.md

 	large phylogenies.
 Bioinformatics, 30, 1312-1313.
 ```

+### NOTES ON NEXUS2gphocs USAGE

-**_IMPORTANT NOTES on NEXUS2gphocs usage:_ You may use NEXUS2gphocs.sh as a standalone script for converting prior to running G-PhoCS on your data.
-In its current form, you must move NEXUS2gphocs.sh (out of the shell folder) _and_ rmGapSites.r (out of the R folder) into the MAGNET directory in order to run NEXUS2gphocs as a standalone script.** (This also assumes the target inputNexus is also located in the MAGNET dir.)
+- You may use NEXUS2gphocs.sh as a standalone script for converting prior to running G-PhoCS on your data.
+- However, in its current form, you must move NEXUS2gphocs.sh (out of the shell folder) _and_ rmGapSites.r (out of the R folder) into the MAGNET directory in order to run NEXUS2gphocs as a standalone script (this assumes the target inputNexus is also located in the MAGNET dir).
 You could also move both scripts into another working directory containing your target inputNexus file.
-You can get the usage info for NEXUS2gphocs.sh, in similar fashion to that above, by typing ```./NEXUS2gphocs.sh```, ```./NEXUS2gphocs.sh -h .```, or ```./NEXUS2gphocs.sh -help``` into the command line, and then pressing enter.
+- You can get the usage info for NEXUS2gphocs.sh, in similar fashion to that above, by typing ```./NEXUS2gphocs.sh```, ```./NEXUS2gphocs.sh -h .```, or ```./NEXUS2gphocs.sh -help``` into the command line, and then pressing enter.
 The NEXUS2gphocs usage text is sufficiently similar to the latter part of the MAGNET usage printed above that it doesn't bear repeating here.

+### USAGE EXAMPLES

 **Below I give some examples of how to use the software under the two most common scenarios:**